Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Pros

-• You build equity, which you can use as collateral for loans.
+• You build equity, which you may be able to use as collateral for future financing.

-• If you have extra space, you can rent it out to add to your revenue.
+• If you have extra space, you can rent it out to generate additional revenue.

 • You can make changes to the building (within local ordinances).